PaperTriangle/Sonic-3-AIR-Mods/README.md

 Simple mod to revert Knuckles to his running animation on Doomsday Zone instead of gliding.
 Why?
 To allow mods that add their own super knuckles running animation to shine.

 ## Sweep Up That Dust
 Removes the dust from the Spindash while the character is in the air and starts it again once they hit the ground.
-Also fixes a display issue with dust from Drop Dash + after it goes off screen.
+Also has an option for some more detailed spindash dust sprites. *(This mod also fixes a display issue with dust from **Drop Dash +** after it goes off screen...)*

 ## Better Snow
 I like how the clouds in SSZ are transparent, and it bugs me that the snow that falls during the ICZ bosses flickers.